Trans-1,3,3,3-Tetrafluoropropene

+trans-1,3,3,3-Tetrafluoropropene (HFO-1234ze(E), R-1234ze(E)) is a hydrofluoroolefin.
+It was developed as a "fourth generation" refrigerant intended to replace R-134a, as a blowing agent for foam and aerosol applications, and in air horns and gas dusters.
+It is also planned to be used in metered-dose inhalers.

+Properties

+The structure of trans-1,3,3,3-tetrafluoropropene was investigated both in the gas state (gas electron diffraction) and in the crystalline phase (X-ray diffraction).
+In the crystal, it aggregates via C-H---F contacts from 2.44(1) to 2.63(1) Å.

+Combustion experiments with trans-1,3,3,3-tetrafluoropropene produce carbon dioxide, carbonyl fluoride and hydrogen fluoride as the main combustion products.
+The determination of the flammability range leads to the classification of trans-1,3,3,3-tetrafluoropropene as a highly flammable gas.

 Uses

 The increasing concerns about global warming and the related possible undesirable climate effects have led to an increasing agreement in developed countries for the reduction of greenhouse gas emissions.
 Given the relatively high global warming potential of most of the hydro-fluoro-carbons (HFCs), several actions are ongoing in different countries to reduce the use of these fluids.
 For example, the European Union's recent F-Gas regulation specifies the mandatory GWP values of the refrigerants to be used as working fluids in almost all air conditioners and refrigeration machines beginning in 2020.

 Several types of possible replacement candidates have been proposed so far, both synthetic and natural.
 Among the synthetic options, hydro-fluoro-olefins (HFOs) are the ones appearing most promising thus far.

 HFO-1234ze(E) has been adopted as a working fluid in chillers, heat pumps, and supermarket refrigeration systems.
-There are also plans to use it as a propellant in inhalers.
+There are also plans to use it as a propellant in metered-dose inhalers.

 It has been demonstrated that HFO-1234ze(E) can not be considered as a drop-in replacement of HFC-134a.
 In fact, from a thermodynamic point of view, it can be stated that:

-– The theoretical coefficients of performance of HFO-1234ze(E) is slightly lower than HFC-134a one;
+– The theoretical coefficients of performance of HFO-1234ze(E) is slightly lower than HFC-134a;

 – HFO-1234ze(E) has a different volumetric cooling capacity when compared to HFC-134a.

 – HFO-1234ze(E) has saturation pressure drops higher than HFC-134a during two-phase heat transfer under the constraint of achieving the same heat transfer coefficient.

 So, from a technological point of view, modifications to the condenser and evaporator designs and to compressor displacement are needed to achieve the same cooling capacity and energetic performance of HFC-134a.